Mitigating the negative impacts of mass tourism on ecosystems along the Lithuanian Green Belt

 Approach

-• Education – Teach students and schoolchildren about ecotourism and responsible behaviour in nature.
+- Education: environmental education activities for students and schoolchildren on ecotourism and responsible behaviour in nature were organized.

-Mitigating the negative impacts of mass tourism on ecosystems along the Green Belt in Lithuania
+Mitigating the negative impacts of mass tourism on ecosystems along the Lithuanian Green Belt

-The project is implemented in Nida, Šilutė region, Klaipėda town and region, Palanga.
+The project was implemented in Nida, Šilutė region, Klaipėda town and region, Palanga.

 Nearest city: Klaipėda